-Effective January 1, 2023, our Association adopted the new standard on CECL, under which the allowance is measured based on management's best estimate of current expected credit losses over the remaining contractual life of the loan.
+Effective January 1, 2023, our Association adopted the new standard on current expected credit losses (CECL), under which the allowance is measured based on management's best estimate of current expected credit losses over the remaining contractual life of the loan.
 Prior periods presented reflect measurement of the allowance based on management's estimate of probable incurred credit losses.
 For more information, see Note 1 - Organization and Significant Accounting Policies.

-On March 5, 2021, the United Kingdom's Financial Conduct Authority (UKFCA), formally announced that all London Interbank Offered Rate (LIBOR) tenors will either be discontinued or no longer be representative immediately after December 31, 2021.
+On March 5, 2021, the United Kingdom's Financial Conduct Authority (UKFCA) formally announced that all London Interbank Offered Rate (LIBOR) tenors will either be discontinued or no longer be representative immediately after December 31, 2021.
 As a result, the UKFCA has closely worked with market participants and regulatory authorities around the world to ensure that alternatives to LIBOR are available and that existing contracts can be transitioned onto these alternatives to safeguard financial stability and market integrity.

-At March 31, 2023, our Association did not hold any legacy LIBOR indexed loans in our portfolio and these developments did not have a material impact on the Association and our borrowers.
+At June 30, 2023, our Association holds a minimal amount of LIBOR indexed loans in our portfolio and these developments did not have a material impact on the Association and our borrowers.
 We have adopted a transition plan to reduce LIBOR exposures and stop the inflow of new LIBOR volume.
 Management has documented and worked through the LIBOR transition plan with our funding bank and service provider to address the phase out of LIBOR rates, including any updates to processes and loan servicing technology.